phpearth/conduct/conduct.md

 Committing any kind of the described forbidden content to our repository will be rejected and your behavior will be alerted to the GitHub staff.

+Security issues are examined and treated accordingly to the severity of the situation.
+If the issue is severe the topic is removed from the public discussion to prevent further possible damage.
+Project owners are notified about it and are given time to fix it.

 ### Social behavior

 **You have to act social**.
 There is no place for harassments, bulling or political